Jason O'Halloran: Scotland

 In May 2015, it was announced by Vern Cotter that O'Halloran was to be a backline for the Scottish team for the 2015 RWC.

 Glasgow Warriors

 In October 2016 it was announced that O'Halloran would be an assistant coach for Glasgow Warriors.
 O'Halloran would take on this role in May 2017.

 He left Glasgow Warriors in 2020, having taken them to a Pro14 final in 2019 with Dave Rennie.
 On leaving the club, O'Halloran said "Scotstoun is a very special place and I am proud to have worked with so many excellent players, who care so much for the club."

 Suntory Goliath

 It was announced that O'Halloran would join Suntory Goliath as Assistant Coach on 10 June 2020.
 O'Halloran stated: "Suntory have a reputation for playing a fast paced, attacking brand of rugby and this fits nicely with my own personal philosophy toward the game."

+Blues

+In July 2023 it was announced that O'Halloran was signed on for two years as Assistant Coach to Vern Cotter, the new Head Coach of the Blues.

+In February 2024 O'Halloran took medical leave from the Blues role to work through personal medical issues related to his diabetes.
+The club website stated Jason had no set return date and in his absence Tony Brown would step in on a short-term coaching consultant role.